liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/12-liferay-enterprise-search/01-configuring-elasticsearch.markdown

 +$$$

-**Note:** To look at the `LiferayDocumentType` definition, navigate to this file in Liferay's source:
+**Note:** To look at the `LiferayDocumentType` definition, navigate to this file in @product@'s source:

     modules/apps/foundation/portal-search/portal-search-elasticsearch/src/main/resources/META-INF/mappings/liferay-type-mappings.json

-If you don't already have the Liferay source code, navigate to [Liferay's Downloads page](https://www.liferay.com/downloads), scroll to *Additional Files*, and find and click the download link next to *Liferay Source for [Your Version]*.
+If you don't already have the @product@ source code, navigate to [Liferay's Downloads page](https://www.liferay.com/downloads), scroll to *Additional Files*, and find and click the download link next to *Liferay Source for [Your Version]*.